hoangduytran/blender-manual/manual/editors/3dview/display/overlays.rst

 .. _bpy.types.View3DOverlay.show_retopology:

 Retopology
-   Hide the solid mesh and offset the overlay towards the view.
-   Selection is occluded by inactive geometry, unless X-Ray is enabled
+   This overlay is useful when you have a sculpted mesh with the desired shape and want to recreate it with better topology.
+It makes the edited mesh see-through (so that you can see the sculpted mesh underneath it) and optionally renders it in front of nearby geometry (so that you can see it underneath the sculpted mesh).

    .. _bpy.types.View3DOverlay.retopology_offset:

    Offset
-      Amount to offset edit mesh in front of other geometry.
+      Distance to "move the edited mesh towards the camera."
+Use this to display the mesh in front of other objects that would normally occlude it.

 .. _bpy.types.View3DOverlay.show_weight:

 Vertex Groups Weights
-   Display weights in Edit Mode.
+   Visualize the weights of the active vertex group, much like in :doc:`Weight Paint </sculpt_paint/weight_paint/introduction>` mode.

    .. _bpy.types.ToolSettings.vertex_group_user: